pg-format/pgraphs/README.md

 uses the list of Cypher `CREATE` queries as exported with [Cypher target format](#cypher-create), so the following should be equivalent:

-- `pgraphs graph.pg query.cypher` and manually execute query `query.cypher`
+- `pgraph graph.pg query.cypher` and manually execute query `query.cypher`
-- `pgraphs -t neo4j pgraph.pg neo4j.json`
+- `pgraph -t neo4j pgraph.pg neo4j.json`

 Reading from and writing to other graph database systems supporting Cypher and Bolt protocol ([Memgraph](https://memgraph.com/), [Kuzú](https://kuzudb.com/),